MPHimperial/mphimperial.github.io/index.md

 A great way to learn R and Statistics simultaneously.
 This course covers the whole of your MPH Statistics module fairly comprehensively:
 **[Biostatistics in Public Health: Coursera](https://www.coursera.org/specializations/biostatistics-public-health)**

 Alternative free introduction to R for complete beginners, including installing R/ RStudio: Focus on what is useful to you on our MPH statistics module, especially Linear regression.
 You can produce high quality graphs in R using ggplot, which is useful for anyone using R for their dissertation (but not essential learning for MPH students).
 Graphs are a fun way to practice R coding.
+IGNORE machine learning elements.
 Free to take the course – you only have to pay if you want the certificate.
 **[Free R Tutorial - R, ggplot, and Simple Linear Regression](https://www.udemy.com/course/machlearn1/)**